Leadership Council

 Overview

 Communities across the U.S. receive funding from the U.S. Department of Housing and Urban Development (HUD) through the Continuum of Care (CoC) program.
 These funds come with certain requirements, one of which is to create and facilitate a governing CoC Board to ensure the community works together toward solutions to end homelessness.
+Leadership Council is our community’s CoC Board, comprised of people who’ve used services in our Homelessness Response System, service providers, local government representatives, and stakeholders across our community invested in some way in ending homelessness.

 -